civerjia/Proton-Bragg-Peak-Fit/README.md

 - run `./src/compile_PBPF.m`

 ## 1D IDD data
 Details can be found in demo.m, column 1D array is prefered such as, zeros(n,1).
-Be case fuls, run the demo section by section, some parts are time comsuming.
+Be caseful, run the demo section by section, some parts are time comsuming.

 Zebra data            |  other MLIC data :-------------------------:|:-------------------------: